 You could even cook everything the day before Thanksgiving and then put it back in the oven for 5 minutes to heat up before the big meal.

 Not celebrating celebrating Thanksgiving?
 That’s no excuse!
-These Roasted Brussels Sprouts would make a great side dish for any meal, and best of all leftovers are so good tossed into salad the next day, topped with an egg for breakfast or even eaten cold.
+This Sheet Pan Brussels Sprouts and Bacon would make a great side dish for any meal, and best of all leftovers are so good tossed into salad the next day, topped with an egg for breakfast or even eaten cold.

 Here are a few other side dishes that you might enjoy:

 - Lemon Roasted Green Beans with Almonds & Shallots